//this is the mailchimp popup form //ShareThis code for sharing images

 3. Age Discrimination in Employment Act of 1967

 Another important diversity hiring law is the Age Discrimination in Employment Act of 1967.
 It aims to encourage those over 40 years of age to look for jobs and apply.
-It also prevents unlawful reduction in wages and allows job advertisements to this particular age group.
+It also prevents unlawful reduction in wages and allows job advertisements for this particular age group.

 4. Americans with Disabilities Act of 1990